-Larry Maxwell’s legal career spans over five decades.
+Larry Maxwell’s legal career spans over six decades.
 From 1962 to 2002, he was engaged in a trial and appellate practice in state and federal courts.
-His forty years of litigation experience were interesting and rewarding.
-However, over the years he has come to realize that in most situations, litigation should be the last choice for resolving disputes, after other alternative methods have been tried without success.
+His forty years of litigation experience were exciting and rewarding.
+However, over the years, he has realized that in most situations, litigation should be the last choice for resolving disputes after other alternative methods have been tried without success.

-Beginning in 1985, he expanded his practice to serving as a third party neutral, and counseling clients in the use of Alternative Dispute Resolution (ADR) processes, which can be tailored to a clients’ needs in the context of the unique characteristics of their dispute.
+Beginning in 1985, he expanded his practice to serving as a third-party neutral and counseling clients using Alternative Dispute Resolution (ADR) processes, which can be tailored to a client’s needs in the context of the unique characteristics of their dispute.